 Grand Master’s Palace

 The ancient city of Corinth can be found 48 miles outside of Athens.
 Throughout the centuries, many of the city structures fell to ruins due to natural disasters like earthquakes.
 Still, there is much to see in Corinth, the city that was once home to the Temple of Apollo, the Temple of Octavia, and several other historical sites.
-The entrance fee to get onto the grounds is $9.
+The entrance fee to the grounds is $9.
 For visitors staying in Athens, consider booking a half-day guided tour of Corinth or exploring the ancient city on your own time.

 Temple of Apollo